sibylobodoekwe/vagrant-lamp-cluster/READme.md

 ## Introduction

 This project provides a bash script to orchestrate the automated deployment of two Vagrant-based Ubuntu systems, designated as 'Master' and 'Slave', with an integrated LAMP (Linux, Apache, MySQL, PHP) stack on both systems.

+## Prerequisites

+To execute this script, you need the following:

+- [Vagrant](https://www.vagrantup.com/downloads.html) installed on your system.
+- A Docker image with Vagrant support (included in the script).

 ## Project Overview